naikibro/jokeGenerator/README.md

 # Today's joke is

 ```
-Why did the whale cross the ocean?
-To get to the other tide!
+Why did the IT technician get promoted?
+Because he knew how to CTRL his career!
 ```

 ![lmao gif](docs/assets/images/lmao.gif)